 Some are better at this than others.
 In the previous century, Democrats did much better at this than Republicans.

 Most of us still see the events of the first two-thirds of the 20th century through the words of gifted New Deal historians like the late Arthur Schlesinger Jr., who told the story as Franklin Roosevelt hoped and expected it to be told.
-And, to judge from the response to two recent criminal proceedings, Democrats are doing it better in this century, too.
+And, to judge from the response to two recent criminal proceedings, Democrats are doing it better in this century, t

 The first of these criminal proceedings, not much noticed, was the plea bargain of former national security adviser Sandy Berger for removing classified documents from the National Archives, where he had been reviewing them under the authorization of Bill Clinton in preparation for testimony about 9/11.

 What he admitted to doing, after first denying it, is extraordinary.
 On multiple occasions he removed documents from the room where he was reading them, concealed them in his pants and socks, hid them at a construction site outside the building, took them home, and, in some cases, destroyed them.

 Some of these documents may have been unique and may have contained handwritten comments that could have looked bad in light of what happened on September 11.
 I have known Berger more than 30 years and find it unlikely that he would have done something like this on his own.